 Autoimmunity is a well-established mechanism of endocrine organ dysfunction.
-For example, the detection of serum autoantibodies against human recombinant thyroid peroxidise is highly sensitive and specific in predicting the presence of histological evidence for autoimmune thyroiditis.32 At present, there are no assays of ovarian autoimmunity that have achieved FDA approval as clinically indicated in vitro diagnostic tests.
-Circumstantial evidence suggests that a significant portion of POI may be due to ovarian autoimmunity, but the validated tools to detect this process are lacking.^{33,34} experiments demonstrated that it plays a critical role in female reproduction, and in fact functions as a maternal effect gene.36 The gene's organisation was determined and found a human homologue of mouse Mater.^{37,38}
+For example, the detection of serum auto-antibodies against human recombinant thyroid peroxidise is highly sensitive and specific in predicting the presence of histological evidence for autoimmune thyroiditis.32 At present, there are no assays of ovarian autoimmunity that have achieved FDA approval as clinically indicated in vitro diagnostic tests.
+Circumstantial evidence suggests that a significant portion of POI may be due to ovarian autoimmunity, but the validated tools to detect this process are lacking.^{33,34}

 The author's laboratory has been investigating a mouse model of autoimmune POI that is induced by neonatal thymectomy.
-Using immune sera from those mice that reacted specifically with oocyte cytoplasm, it screened an ovarian cDNA expression library and cloned a novel gene.35 The gene was named Mater, because knock-out
+Using immune sera from these mice that reacted specifically with oocyte cytoplasm, it screened an ovarian cDNA expression library and cloned a novel gene.35 The gene was named Mater, because knock-out experiments demonstrated that it plays a critical role in female reproduction, and in fact functions as a maternal effect gene.36 The gene's organization was determined and found a human homolog of mouse Mater.^{37,38}